elevien/math50/index.md

 ---
 home: yes
 layout: default
-logo: logo.png
+logo: logo.svg

 ---

 ## About the course

  **Instructor**: <a href = "https://elevien.github.io/"> Ethan Levien</a>.
-I'm an assistent professor in the Mathematics department here at Dartmouth.
-My background is in stochastic processes and mathematical modeling.
-I'm especially interested in applications to single-cell physiology, population dynamics and evolution.

  **Meeting time**: TBD

  **Prerequisites**: Technically math 10; however, there are many other paths to prepare you for this course.
 The import thing is that you have some exposure to probability theory and are comfortable coding.

- **Course objectives**: You will learn how to implement, fit and interpret linear regression models.
-Such models form the basis of almost all widely used data analysis techniques, including machine learning algorithms.
-This a very applied course, and we won't spend much time deriving equations or proving theorems about various inference techniques.
+ **Course objectives**: You will learn how to build, fit and make predictions with regression models.
+Such models form the basis of many widely used data analysis techniques, including most machine learning algorithms.
+This is an applied course, and we won't spend much time deriving equations or proving theorems.
 Instead, we will learn by playing around with real and simulated data.
-We will challange the underlying assumptions of a method and see when things "break".
-My goal is to help you develop an intuition about statistical inference, which can be generalized to real world settings where theorems and analytical formulas fail.
+We will challenge the underlying assumptions of a method and see when things "break".
+The goal is to help you develop an intuition about statistical inference, which can be generalized to real world settings where theorems and analytical formulas are not applicable.

  **Coding**: All coding for the course will be done in Python.
-Some advantages of python (over R) are that: (1) We can *easily* run everything directly in colab, so there is no need to download anything on your machine.
-(2) To my knowledge Python is more widely used in data science and machine learning, both in academia and in industry.
+Some advantages of python (over R) are that: (1) We can *easily* run everything directly in the browser using google <a href ="colab.research.google.com"> colab notebooks</a>, so there is no need to download anything on your machine.
+(2) Python is widely used in data science and machine learning, both in academia and in industry.
 (3) While some very basic things are more difficult to implement, I think you'll find it's easier to generalize to more advanced methods.
 (4) I know python and I've basically never coded in R.

 ## Course policies

-**Attendence**: The course meets twice a week and attendence is mandatory.
-I plan to devote a signficant amount of class time to open-ended discussions and group work, so their really isn't any point in taking the course if you don't plan to consistently attend lectures.
+**Attendence**: The course meets twice a week and attendance is mandatory.

 **Grading**:
- Your grade will be based on the following assigments:
+ Your grade will be based on the following assignments:
   <ul>
     <li> python notebooks (50%) - see links in schedule  </li>
- <li> project (50%)  - see <a href = "project" > project guidelines</a>  </li>
+ <li> project (50%)  - see <a href = "./project.html" > project guidelines</a>  </li>
      <ul>
       <li> project proposal (20%) </li>
       <li> final writeup (30%) </li>
     </ul>
   </ul>
-  Grades will be based on a combination of self-evaluation and my own assesment (more on this in class).
+  Grades will be based on a combination of self-evaluation and my own assessment (more on this in class).